$d$-pleated surfaces and their shear-bend coordinates: Complex eruptions, complex shears and the injectivity of sb-d-x

-Recall that $\wt\Delta^o$ denotes the set of triples of points in $\partial\wt\lambda$ that are vertices of a plaque of $\wt\lambda$, and $\Bc$ is the set of triples of positive integers that sum to $d$.
-Then let
+Recall that $\partial\widetilde\lambda$ denotes the set of endpoints of the leaves of $\widetilde\lambda$, and $\wt\Delta^o$ denotes the set of labelings, i.e. triples of points in $\partial\wt\lambda$ that are the vertices of a plaque of $\wt\lambda$.
+The main objective of the current section is the proof of the following statement, which constitutes Step 1 in the outline of the proof of Theorem~\ref{thm: main}, see Section~\ref{subsec:proof structure}.